Conscious Luxury Hotels Where a Greener Lifestyle Meets Utmost Comfort

 Playa Viva – Juluchuca, Mexico

-Playa Viva in Juluchuca, Guerrero, Mexico is B-Corp Certified, meaning its core value, mission and performance is constantly driven towards creating social and environmental wellbeing to the community.
-The hotel employs self-suffieciency practices, with 100% of the energy used within the hotel comes from solar power, and the water comes from the wells found on site.
+Have fun and save the world ‘one night’s stay’ at a time!
+Playa Viva in Juluchuca, Guerrero, Mexico, is B-Corp Certified, meaning its core values, mission, and performance are consistently driven toward fostering social and environmental well-being within the community.
+The hotel practices self-sufficiency, with 100% of its energy sourced from solar power and water drawn from onsite wells.

 Photo credit: Playa Viva